 There are two key sites that you will want to visit, and luckily they are right next to each other.
 Located on the hill of Fourvière, the site is either a steep ascent by foot, or an easy 5 minute ride by funicular.
 Being the funicular fan that I am, this was in fact a no brainer.
 At €2.80 return, it was also very reasonable.

 The most impressive Roman ruin in Lyon would by far be the Fourvière amphitheatre.
-It’s a short walk from the funicular station.
+The amphitheatre one of the best preserved Roman ruins in France.
+It’s short walk from the funicular station.
 It’s free to visit too.
 Best of all you can also walk all over these Roman ruins.

 The view from the top of the amphitheatre is spectacular.
 If you look closely at the photo above, you’ll see a person on the middle stair case.
 That should give you some perspective of just how small when walking through the Lyon Roman amphitheatre.